"No one ever speaks in our PCN board meeting"

 To support your preparation, ask other people to contribute to the discussion in the meeting.

-In a recent meeting, my colleague Jade gave the update on Enhanced Access and recruitment, and the Co-CD provided a progress update on the Impact and Investment Fund.
-This added different dynamics to the meeting and discussion.
+In a recent meeting, my colleague Jade updated us on Enhanced Access and recruitment, followed by the Co-CD providing a progress update on the Impact and Investment Fund.

 3. Clarify the purpose of the meeting

-Again this is a simple and obvious one, but do you do this consistently?
+Again, this is simple and obvious, but do you do this consistently?

 What topics need to be discussed?